glow

 Sending glow

-Users can interact with the performer and share their love by sending their glow, which shows up in the performer's background, allowing the user to become a part of the performance.
-The way the glows show up varies depending on the mood of the song - they can be still and cinematic during a slow song, or more dynamic when it's upbeat.
+Users can become one with the performance by sending their glow, which shows up in the performer's background.
+The way the glows show up can vary depending on the mood of the song - they can be still and cinematic during a slow song, or more dynamic when it's upbeat.